Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/README.md

 Assurance is an [Adobe Experience Cloud](https://www.adobe.com/experience-cloud.html) product built to help you inspect, proof, simulate, and validate data collection and experience delivery workflows.

+## General Availability
+Starting October 15th, 2022 - Project Griffon will be generally availalbe to all Adobe Experience Cloud customers as Assurance.

+### What's changing?

+On October 15th - access to Assurance / Project Griffon will be managed through Admin Console.
+Follow (this link)[https://aep-sdks.gitbook.io/docs/adobe-assurance/project-griffon/get-access] to ensure continued, uninterrupted access.

+No other changes or disruption are expected to existing Assurance / Project Griffon integrations, sessions, and events.
+Assurance may be continued to be accessed via [https://griffon.adobe.com](https://griffon.adobe.com) OR you may use (and bookmark) [https://experience.adobe.com/assurance](https://experience.adobe.com/assurance).

 ## What can Assurance do for you?

 ### Quick Setup